Élisabeth Vigée Le Brun: Marie Antoinette

 Marie Antoinette with a Rose, 1783.
 Palace of Versailles.

-Marie-Antoinette en Gaulle, 1783.
-The criticism for the dress in this portrait had been so intense that Vigée Le Brun had the portrait removed only a few days after it was displayed in the Salon of 1783, and quickly made a copy of it with the Queen wearing a blue silk dress, which was displayed instead.

 As her career blossomed, Vigée Le Brun was granted patronage by Marie Antoinette.
 She painted more than 30 portraits of the Queen and her family, leading to the common perception that she was the official portraitist of Marie Antoinette.
 At the Salon of 1783, Vigée Le Brun exhibited Marie-Antoinette in a Muslin Dress (1783), sometimes called Marie-Antoinette en Gaulle, in which the Queen chose to be shown in a simple, informal cotton muslin dress, usually worn as an undergarment.
 Despite the grand hat, a scandal was prompted by both the informality of the attire and the Queen's decision to be shown in that way.
 Vigée Le Brun immediately had the portrait removed from the Salon and quickly repainted it, this time with the Queen in more formal attire.
 After this scandal, the prices of Vigée Le Brun's paintings soared.